digital-asset/docs.daml.com/docs/3.0.0/docs/app-dev/bindings-java/quickstart.rst

   :start-after: -- BEGIN_SCRIPT
   :end-before: -- END_SCRIPT

 Compare the script with the ``initialize`` script in ``daml/Main.daml``.
 You will see that the script you used to initialize the sandbox is an initial segment of the ``trade_test`` script.
-The latter adds transactions to perform the trade you performed through Navigator, and a couple of transactions in which expectations are verified.
+The latter adds a couple of transactions in which expectations are verified.

 After a short time, the text *Script results* should appear above the test.
 Click on it (in ``daml/Tests/Trade.daml``) to open the visualization of the resulting ledger state.